Marrakech is a beautiful city in Morocco that we loved. Our first contact with this country is so close to our home and yet so different.

 The Garden Majorelle, the Oasis of Yves Saint Laurent

-It’s a garden that it began to build Jacques Majorelle who was a French painter.
-Him loved Morocco when it was a French protectorate and lived in the a long time.
-He bought the estate next to the palm grove and built a villa in it and began to build the gardens.
+He loved Morocco when it was a French protectorate and lived in it for a long time.
+He bought the estate next to the palm grove, built a villa in it, and built the gardens.

-It’s visitable both the gardens and the museum and the entrance fee for both costs dirhams (10 euros).
-But it is usually included in organized trips to Morocco.
+You can visit both the gardens and the museum.
+The entrance fee for both costs 100 dirhams (10 euros), but it is usually included in organized trips to Morocco.

 The Palmeral of Marrakech